praveenmarch22/entnt/README.md

    - After clicking **Delete**
      ![Deleting products](https://github.com/praveenmarch22/entnt-pics/blob/main/4.png)

-4. If you click on **Edit** a pop will be opened on the product itself where you can edit the name, stock and price of the product.
+4. If you click on **Edit** a popup will be opened on the product itself where you can edit the name, stock and price of the product.
 And if you click **Save** it will update the details of the product.
 You can "Cancel" it if you want to.

    - Before editing the product
      ![Editing products](https://github.com/praveenmarch22/entnt-pics/blob/main/5.png)